- Published on

 1. People Care More About Their Balance, Not Expenses

 If you build a tool telling people how their balance got to where it's at, don't expect it to blow up.
-A lot of people might think it's a great idea, but most won't really use it.
-It's one of those things, people know they should do, but they don't.
+Many people might think it's a great idea, but most won't really use it.
+Expense tracking is one of those things people know they should do, but don't.
 You know, like exercise.
 But if you can build something that will increase their account balance (directly or visibly indirectly), then you really stand a chance of success.
 That's why loan apps are the most installed apps in Kenya.

 Maybe I should have known this already.
 One of the biggest clues would have been how many people were already paying money to solve the problem of tracking and budgeting.
 Not that many.
 I wasn't paying to solve the problem myself.
 How would I expect someone else to start paying for it.
 They never had the budget for it in the first place.

 It's better to build a better solution to a problem people are already paying to solve.
-Also, if people aren't paying for a solution, it might speak to how big the problem is.
+Also, if people aren't paying for a solution, it might speak to how important they think the problem is.
 Not all problems are worth solving (financially at least).

 2. Marketing is the name of the game.

 Good products don't necessarily translate to downloads.
-You need to get the product infront of as many people as possible for them to decide whether they want it.
-And it isn't cheap.
-So the question becomes is what your charging enough to cover the acquisition + operational costs?
+People first need to know that your product exists, and this isn't easy/cheap.
+So the question becomes is what your charging enough to cover user acquisition + operational costs?
 If not, it really not a business, it's something else.

-Considering how people valued the tool and the numbers I had, I slowly came to the realisation that what most would be willing to pay wouldn't justify the marketing costs.
+I slowly came to the realisation that what most would be willing to pay (if I was to monetize through subscriptions) wouldn't justify the marketing costs.
 And I'd probably end up losing more money than gaining.

-Alternatively, you have to be really creative and market your product through social media.
+Another option would be to get creative and market the product in interesting ways through social media.
 I gave this a try and it's definitely not my strength.
-I don't use Twitter, Instagram or Facebook.
-Therefore, I don't have a following.
-I figured LinkedIn would be the place to market.
-Well, marketing is quite the grind, and if the upside isn’t exciting, there’s no point you have no energy to force it.
+I don't really use Twitter, Instagram or Facebook.
+Therefore, I don't have a following to directly market to.
+I figured LinkedIn might work, so I tried it.
+I learnt that marketing is quite the grind, and if the upside isn’t as exciting, there’s no point you have no energy to do it.

-All this hustle can be avoided if your product is so great, users want have to share the product with friends and family.
+All this hustle can be avoided if your product is so great, users want have to share it with friends and family.
 The elusive networks effect.
-Very rare.
-My app did get recommended around, but not quite at scale.
+Though my app does get recommended around, it's not quite at a significant rate.
 It's still how it's getting downloads now, though at a very slow pace.

 3. Don't be pulling people into your product just to have them leave.

 My top of funnel was bad.
-Slightly more than 1k downloads in 1 year, but I still have 600+ people using the app (that's still majority).
-And a consistent 300 WAU steadily but slowly growing as more people discover the app by themselves.
-That's growth.
-Slow, but it's still growth.
-It shows the app at least has some real value to some niche users.
+Slightly more than 1k downloads in 1 year, but I still have 700+ people using the app (that's majority).
+And a consistent 300 WAU that is steadily (though slowly) growing.
+That's a win at least.
+It shows the app provides real value to some users.
+This can also be seen from the number of postive app reviews.

 4. Other Lessons